nisay759/arpscan/README.md

 # arpscan
 Simple bash script to perform ARP scan on the local network (The one you are currently connected to).
-Very handy when level 3 scanning techniques fail due to filtering.
+Very handy when level 3 (or higher) scanning techniques fail due to filtering.

 ##Usage
     sudo ./arpscan.sh <device>